‘Transforming educational outcomes in sub-Saharan Africa’

 Important work is being done by many to achieve the SDGs, with some major successes such as increased access to education.
 Unfortunately, this work is not always joined up.
 ESSA’s approach of proactively connecting those with the most relevant expertise, knowledge and relationships is already bringing value to the work of our partners.
 An example is our multi-faceted partnership with the Association of African Universities (AAU).

 Our starting point has been to listen to learners, teachers, communities, governments, businesses, academics, NGOs, philanthropists and others in and outside of sub-Saharan Africa.
 Through focusing on the outcomes they want to achieve, supporting their work and adding to it we are already building strong communities of interest across these groups.
 From student and teacher workshops in deprived and rural schools as well as in Higher Education institutions to contributing at major strategic gatherings.

 Step by Step mentality

 We have built momentum and relationships quickly through an early emphasis on Higher Education and a focus on capacity and capability development.
 The range of partnerships built has been critical in assembling the funding, resources and credibility to create the conditions for sustainable impact.

-We chose the Higher Education sector as a first step because successful Higher Education institutions are powerful drivers of local and national economic development as well as innovation hubs, they develop and train educators across the educational spectrum and are also gateways into the educational ecosystems of countries.
+We have chosen Tertiary Education sector as a first step because successful Tertiary Education institutions are powerful drivers of local and national economic development.
+As well as innovation hubs, they develop and train educators across the educational spectrum and are also gateways into the educational ecosystems of countries.